 A Few Things From Japan – Rediscovering Traditions (1969-2000)

-Sekt oder Karies – West-Germany in the 80s
+Sekt oder Karies – West Germany in the Eighties

-Owing to a straightness rooted in punk, new things and personalities get invented everywhere and all the time in West-Germany’s music scene of the eighties.
-53 minutes with Freiwillige Selbstkontrolle, Holger Hiller, Ingrid Wiener & Chor, Martin Kippenberger, and others.
+Thanks to a straightforwardness rooted in punk, new things and personalities get invented everywhere and at any time in the West-German music scene of the 1980s.
+53 minutes with Freiwillige Selbstkontrolle, Ingrid Wiener & Chor, Martin Kippenberger, Santrra and others.

 Fluxus Is… (1959-2014)